AqwamCreates/DataPredict-Neural/docs/Tutorials/InstallationForRoblox.md

 Currently, there are two variants of DataPredict Neural Library and the download links to use that variant is listed below.

-### DataPredict Neural - Tensor with Object Flat Storage (Recommended)
+## DataPredict Neural - Tensor with Object Flat Storage (Recommended)

+-- To be added soon.

-### DataPredict Neural - Tensor with Table Nested Storage
+## DataPredict Neural - Tensor with Table Nested Storage

+### Note:

-* Note: This variant is no longer being maintained and is kept here for archive purposes.
+* This variant is no longer being maintained and is kept here for archive purposes.

+* Is slower due to recursive function calls, but much more intuitive.
+Also directly compatible with DataPredict library.

+### Download Links:

 | Version                                                   | Beta Version                                                                                                                                                                                            |
 |-----------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|